meetks/R_PI-Traffic-Counter/README.md

   used was a 4mm polyurethane pipe form the local HW sotre.
 Cut a sufficiently long piece and seal the other end by burning it with a candle or something.
 Make sure its air tight by dipping the pipe in water and checking for air bubbles.

-  Note: Sensor output if prportional to pressure difference.
+  Note: Sensor output if proportional to pressure difference.
 Atmospheric pressure is 101.Kpa.
 Will share my code and ckt diagram soon.

+  GPIO loopback on the R_PI can be tested by shorting pins 19-20 using a jumper.(check the pinout again not sure about pin nos)

   Have fun......